upendrabhattarai/2023.11.01.CommandLineBasics/README.md

-# Crash Course on Introduction to Command Line
+# Crash Course in Command Line Basics

 ## Objectives

-- Describe key reasons for learning the command line.
+- Explain the importance of learning the command line.
-- Discuss common confusion about the Command line, Terminal, and shell.
-- Navigate your file system using the command line.
+- Navigate the file system using the command line.
 - Learn the basics of working with files and folders.

 ---